alerpaschoal/Benchmarking-HTS-LncRNAs-Tools/README.md

 ## Abstract

-The correct annotation of non-coding RNAs, especially long non-coding RNAs (lncRNAs), is still an important challenge in genome analyses.
-One crucial issue in lncRNA transcript annotation is the transcriptome resource that supports lncRNA loci.
-Long-read technologies now bring the potential to improve the quality of transcriptome annotation.
-Consequently, long non-coding RNAs (lncRNA) are probably the most benefited class of transcripts that would have improved annotation using this novel technology.
-However, there is a gap regarding benchmarking studies that highlighted if the direct use of lncRNA predictors in long-reads makes more precise identification of these transcripts.
-Considering that these lncRNA tools were not trained with these reads, we want to address: how is the performance of these tools?
+The correct annotation of non-coding RNAs, especially long non-coding RNAs (lncRNAs), is still a critial challenge in genome analyses due to their highly heterogeneous characteristics.
+Due to this heterogeneity, transcriptome data sources can be an important factor that might affect lncRNA annotation quality.
+Long-read technologies now bring the potential to improve the quality of transcriptome annotation, specially in genome entities that are not ``classic'' coding genes.
+However, there is a gap regarding benchmarking studies that test if the direct use of lncRNA predictors in long-reads makes more precise identification of these transcripts.
+Considering that lncRNA identification tools were not trained with these reads, our study want to address: how is the performance of these tools?
 Are they also able to efficiently identify lncRNAs?
-We could provide evidence of where and how to make potential better approaches for the lncRNA annotation by understanding these issues.
+For this, we used short and long-read data from human  and selected plan ts transcriptomes to test our questions.
+We can provide evidence of where and how to make potential better approaches for the lncRNA annotation by understanding these issues.

+Keywords: Non-coding RNAs, high-throughput sequencing technologies, coding, methods, benchmarking, tools, NGS, transcripts

 ## File descriptions: